bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting Resources {#request-resource}

-If the client is requesting one or more access tokens for the purpose of accessing an API, the client MUST include a resources element.
+If the RC is requesting one or more access tokens for the purpose of accessing an API, the RC MUST include a resources element.
 This element MUST be an array (for a single access token) or an object (for multiple access tokens), as described in the following sections.

 ### Requesting a Single Access Token {#request-resource-single}

-When requesting a single access token, the client MUST send a resources element containing a JSON array.
-The elements of the JSON array represent rights of access that the client is requesting in the access token.
+When requesting a single access token, the RC MUST send a resources element containing a JSON array.
+The elements of the JSON array represent rights of access that the RC is requesting in the access token.
 The requested access is the sum of all elements within the array.
 These request elements MAY be sent by value as an object or by reference as a string.
 A single resources array MAY contain both object and string type resource requests.

-The client declares what access it wants to associated with the resulting access token using objects that describe multiple dimensions of access.
-Each object contains a `type` property that determines the type of API that the client is calling.
+The RC declares what access it wants to associated with the resulting access token using objects that describe multiple dimensions of access.
+Each object contains a `type` property that determines the type of API that the RC is calling.
 The value of this field is under the control of the AS and it MAY determine which other fields allowed in the object.
 While it is expected that many APIs will have its own properties, a set of